Stochastic Approximation with Unbounded Markovian Noise: A General-Purpose Theorem: Control Problem in Reinforcement Learning: /-learning

 \item When $\xi=1$, $\alpha> \frac{2}{\eta_Q}$ and $K\geq \max\{A_Q\alpha(5\alpha+8)\varrho_{Q,1}, 2\}$, then for all $k\geq 0$:

-\end{enumerate} \end{theorem} \begin{remark} Note that compared to \cite{chen2023}, our bounds are applicable for finite state Markov chains which do not mix, and hence removing the requirement on the behavior policy to induce an aperiodic chain.
+\end{enumerate} \end{theorem} The exact characterization of the constants can be found in Appendix \ref{appendix:Q-learning_thm}. \begin{remark} Note that compared to \cite{chen2023}, our bounds are applicable for finite state Markov chains which do not mix, and hence removing the requirement on the behavior policy to induce an aperiodic chain.
 Due to this flexibility, one can often design more effective behavior policies from a wider class of distributions to balance the trade-off between exploration and exploitation.
-Furthermore, as proved in Corollary \ref{cor:Q_sample} for the case of constant step size, the above sample complexity immediately implies $\mathcal{O}\left(\frac{\log (1/\epsilon)}{\epsilon^2}\right)\mathcal{O}\left(\frac{1}{(1-\gamma)^5}\right)\mathcal{O}\left(\Lambda_{min}^{-3}\right)$, thus removing any poly-logarithmic factors with respect to $\Lambda_{min}$ or $\frac{1}{(1-\gamma)}$.
+Furthermore, as proved in Corollary \ref{cor:Q_sample} for the case of constant step size, the above sample complexity immediately implies $\mathcal{O}\left(\epsilon^{-2}\log (1/\epsilon)\right)\mathcal{O}\left((1-\gamma)^{-5}\right)\mathcal{O}\left(\Lambda_{min}^{-3}\right)$, thus removing any poly-logarithmic factors with respect to $\Lambda_{min}$ or $1/(1-\gamma)$.
 For decreasing step-size, we also eliminate the $\log k$ factors from the upper bound. \end{remark}